On using ssh

 - Say you have created a Host called

-- Note that some users on StackOverflow report disturbances when referring to the host with its DNS or local host name rather than the actual IP.
+hoston your machine with IP<host-ip-address>- Note that some users on StackOverflow report disturbances when referring to the host with its DNS or local host name rather than the actual IP.

 - Start a TensorBoard server on the distant host with: